Rendering fish material for fish oil or fish meal

-If you render fish material to produce fish oil or fish meal for animal consumption, you may need a risk management programme (RMP).
+If you render fish material to produce fish oil or fish meal on a fishing vessel or in a land-based facility, you may need a risk management programme (RMP).

 Fish material can be broken down (rendered) using heat or pressure to produce fish oil or fish meal.
 Rendering of fish material may be carried out on fishing vessels or by land-based renderers.

 Find out about the export requirements for renderers of fish material:

 Under the Animal Products Act 1999, most fish rendering must be carried out under an RMP, with some exemptions.

 Learn the requirements for developing, registering and operating your RMP:

 Rendering code of practice (COP)